AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/README.md

 - Can act as WLAN Client or AP (set the AP constant accordingly).
 - Stores status (Auto) and temperature level in EEPROM and reloads after boot.

 In addition to the Wemos D1 mini you need a Tasmota compatible switch to switch the heater on and off.
 See Tasmota (https://tasmota.github.io/docs/) pages for supported devices (e.g. Sonoff devices with Tasmota firmware).
+This device has Tasmota already: https://www.amazon.de/dp/B07SNGJ8GD?tag=tasmotatempla-21

 For configuration you can change the following settings in the code: